-- Create an archive database to use for your binary files. - Set the permissions for the MyID named COM+ user. - a) In Microsoft SQL Server Management Studio, expand the Security folder and select Logins. - b) Right-click the service account user and select Properties. - c) In the Select a page section, click User Mapping. - d) Select the database you created to hold the binary objects. - e) Grant the account the following roles for the database: - public - db owner - db\datareader - db datawriter - f) Click OK. - Update the .udl file to point to the correct database: - a) On the MyID application server, open the Windows Syswow64 folder. - b) Double-click the binary .udl file; for example, MyIDbinary.udl.
-The name of the .udl file depends on the name you set for the MyID database; for example, if you specified the name MyID2012 for the database, the .udl file for the binary objects will be MyID2012binary.udl.
+- 2. Set the permissions for the MyID named COM+ user. - a.
+In Microsoft SQL Server Management Studio, expand the Security folder and select Logins. - b.
+Right-click the service account user and select Properties. - c.
+In the Select a page section, click User Mapping. - d.
+Select the database you created to hold the binary objects. - e.
+Grant the account the following roles for the database: - public - db_owner - db_datareader - db_datawriter - f.
+Click OK. - 3.
+On the MyID application server, update the binary.udl file to point to the correct database: - a.
+Open a Windows command prompt as an Administrator. - b.
+Navigate to the Windows System32 folder. - c.
+Type the name of the binary.udl file, then press Enter.